mainmatter/mainmatter.com/_posts/2018-06-18-intl-polyfill-loading.md

 information for the Intl.js polyfill on how to format dates, time and numbers and several other things that are handled in a locale-aware way in the Intl API.

 ## Summary

-In this blog post we have learned how to reduce our bundle size in several ways when using the [ember-intl] addon.
+In this blog post we have learned how to reduce our bundle size in several ways when using the [ember-intl][ember-intl] addon.
 We are now loading only the code and data that we actually need for the specific browser.
 Most users don't pay the extra cost of loading the polyfill and related data, and for the browsers that do need it, it's available on demand.

 If you have any questions about these patterns or need help implementing them in your apps feel free to [contact us](/contact/).